dottxt-ai/cursed/scp/README.md

 This will generate a new SCP entry, save it to the `entries` directory, and print the file path.

 ## Customization

-You can customize the script by:
+You can customize the SCP generator by editing the `classes.py` file.

+- `scp_prompt()` can be modified to change the prompt for the SCP generator.
 - Adding new `ObjectClass` values as needed.
 - Modifying the `ContainmentProcedures`, `Description`, `Addendum`, and `Note` models to fit your desired SCP entry structure.
 - Adjusting the text generation and formatting in the `save()` method of the `SCP` model.

 ## Contributing

 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.